microsoft/hlsl-specs/proposals/0010-vk-buffer-ref.md

 Applying HLSL semantic annotations to objects of type vk::BufferPointer is disallowed.

+### Buffer Pointers and Type Punning Through Unions

+While buffer pointer types are allowed in unions, type punning with buffer pointer types is disallowed as it is with all other types in HLSL.
+Specifically, when a member of a union is defined, all other members become undefined, no matter the types.

 ## SPIR-V Appendices

 ### Appendix A: SPIR-V for RawBufferLoad